 Pre-TCMFF: Tuesday, April 9th & Wednesday, April 10th

 My sister Chloé and I flew down from Sacramento to Los Angeles on Tuesday, landing at LAX around noon.
 When we got to our Airbnb, I immediately spotted some TCMFF signage right across the street: the new venue at the festival, Legion Theater at Post 43!
-After we got settled, we walked down to Hollywood Blvd. for Jimmy Kimmel Live!, which Chloé got us free tickets for a couple weeks before our trip.
+After we got settled, we walked down to Hollywood Blvd. for Jimmy Kimmel Live!, which Chloé got us free tickets for a couple of weeks before our trip.
 We didn’t know until a couple of days before who the guests would be, and we missed the big Avengers episode by a day!
 So though we didn’t see Robert Downey Jr., Scarlett Johansson, Paul Rudd, and Chris Hemsworth, the show we went to had some impressive guests: Nikolaj Coster-Waldau from Game of Thrones (I don’t watch the show so I wasn’t so in tune with the interview), Danai Gurira from Avengers: Endgame, and musical guest Backstreet Boys!
 Following the in-studio taping (where Chloé was able to catch a free T-shirt from Guillermo during one of the commercial breaks), we headed outside for a free concert with the Backstreet Boys, where they played two songs for the show, and then two additional songs for the crowd.
 After that, we headed to Griffith Observatory to take in the expansive sight of L.A. from above before all the TCMFF excitement began.

 On Wednesday, we went over to the TCM Boutique in the Hollywood & Highland mall to check out all the souvenirs.
 After buying a few things from the shop, we headed over to our first real, movie-related activity of the trip: the TCM Movie Locations Tour!
 It was great getting a look at some of the sights around Hollywood and downtown L.A. and learning more about their connections to the movies.
 I’d recommend trying it out once, and sitting on the left side of the bus if possible as I did (that’s the side that has the best vantage point of most of the sights on the tour).
 The only thing about this particular tour was that we didn’t get to get out and explore the Bradbury Building as advertised, but we at least got to walk around Union Station.